Arsi Nami

 Arsi Nami has also been a guest-star on the Steve Harvey show on NBCUniversal, as well as The Late Late Show with James Corden on CBS.
-His commercial acting credits include giant brands such as Amazon, Google, PlayStation, BMW, Puma, MGM Grand, Mercedes-Benz, Prada, Facebook, Hewlett Packard KIA, Ford, Samsung, Disney, NBA and Guitar Center to name a few.
+His commercial acting credits include giant brands such as Amazon, Bloomberg L.P.
+Google, PlayStation, BMW, Puma, MGM Grand, Mercedes-Benz, Prada, New York Lottery, Facebook,Stanford Medicine ,Hewlett Packard KIA, Ford, Samsung, Disney, NBA and Guitar Center to name a few.
 He was also nominated for best lead male actor in the comedy film Villa, at 2017 Official Selection at Premio Tortoreto alla Cultura in Italy, AM Film Festival in Egypt and International Festival of Short Films on Culture & Tourism, India.

 Arsi Nami's National TV breakthrough started when he was 17 years old, participating on Sikta mot stjärnorna(Aiming at the Stars), a national talent show program televised on TV4 (Sweden). organized by FremantleMedia (American Idol).
 After two auditions where 4000 participated, he became one of the 45 to enter the show acting and singing "Hero" (by Enrique Iglesias) live on national television, winning the second place award.

 He won the Jury Prize for Best Short Screenplay for his screenplay Bachata at the 2021 New York City Movie Awards, 2021.
 He won the Best Drama Short Screenplay award at 2021 Austin After Dark Film Festival and at the 2021 CFIFF Changing Face International Film Festival in Australia.

 His music credits include music written, sang and released on Fox TV shows Bones and The Goodwin Games as well Entr'2 Marches International Film Festival winning film Love is Blind and Crown Prince of Heaven.

 According to MTV.com, he is also listed as one of the few multilingual actors, musicians and music therapists outside of Shiraz.
 He is also known to be the first Persian to introduce Music Therapy to the Persian population, where music is used to help increase quality of life for individuals with psychological and physical deficits.
 He is also being a philanthropist contributing to the special needs and disability communities through arts, film and music therapy.